devanshchaudhary102003/BridgeLabz-Training/README.md

 - Solved One Scenario-Based Questions on Invoice Generator for Freelancers.
 - C# Constructors, Instance vs. Class Variables, Access Modifiers Concepts.
 - Solved Problems Based On C# Constructors, Instance vs. Class Variables, Access Modifiers

+---

+##  Date: 01 January 2025

+###  Topic
+- Solved One Scenario-Based Questions on Cafeteria Menu App.
+- Completed this, sealed, static key words and is operator.
+- Solved Problems Based On this, sealed, static key words and is operator Content Level 1 Lab Practice
+- Solved One LeetCode Problem Based On Array(How Many Numbers Are Smaller Than the Current Number).